 Christianity is not a passive faith.
 Jesus stated in the Great Commission that all authority in both heaven and "on the earth" has been given to him.
 Therefore, he is sovereign over all areas of our lives, as well as the Lord of the earth.
 After Christ was resurrected he regained all authority in both the heavens and on earth by defeating Satan at the cross.
 We have now been authorized by God to disciple the nations and extend his Lordship into all the earth until He returns.
 A good reference on this is Joseph Boots work "The Mission of God."

 Following in this section are articles and references that discuss this topic in more depth.
-Scroll down to access them.
+Scroll down to access them by placing your cursor on the dark triangle next to the title. (> Cultural Redemption)

 “This book is an intellectual masterpiece; it is first rate scholarship – a theological and historical gem… it is the theological apologetic to act out God’s truth in every sphere of life in 21st century Britain and beyond… This book is changing lives.”
 Andrea Williams.
 CEO, Christian Concern and the Christian Legal Centre.
 “The most comprehensive and cogent argument for the perpetuity of God’s moral law as it relates to civil legislation written in 40 years… A breath of fresh air amid both the hermeneutical nihilism and pietism retreatism in the modern church… An intellectual for to be reckoned with.”
 Dr P. Andrew Sandlin, President Center for Cultural Leadership, California “Bold, provocative and illuminating, The Mission of God is a potential game changer for modern societies.
 It challenges the secular modus vivendi and summons the Christian church to applied biblical radicalism.”
 Jonathan Burnside, Professor of Biblical Law at the University of Bristol